Freedom-Club-Sec/Coldwire-python/STRANDLOCK_PROTOCOL.md

 The protocol retains high-availability asynchronous behaviour, but it does require stateful managing, and it achieves so without reducing security and or privacy like similar protocols.

-If `ML-KEM-1024` and `Classic McEliece-8192128` are broken, messages remain secure, provided that the initial `SMP` verification request is not intercepted.
+If `ML-KEM-1024` and `Classic-McEliece-8192128` are broken, messages remain secure, provided that the initial `SMP` verification request is not intercepted.
 If the initial SMP request is intercepted, security is maintained as long as the SMP answer retains sufficient entropy.

-If `xChaCha20poly1305` is broken, messages remain safe as long as (at least) one `KEM` is uncompromised.
+If `XChaCha20poly1305` is broken, messages remain safe as long as (at least) one `KEM` is uncompromised.

-If `OTP` implementation has mistakes, messages remain safe as long as `xChaCha20Poly1305` is remains unbroken.
+If `OTP` implementation has mistakes, messages remain safe as long as `XChaCha20Poly1305` is remains unbroken.

-If Both `KEMs`, and `xChaCha20Poly1305` are compromised in future, as long as `OTP batch` request was not intercepted nor logged, messages remain safe.
+If Both `KEMs`, and `XChaCha20Poly1305` are compromised in future, as long as `OTP batch` request was not intercepted nor logged, messages remain safe.

 All cryptographic primitives are not just stacked on top of each other, but interwined.
 Each primitive both aids each other, and acts as a fallback if one or more are broken.